dasha-samples/dasha-in-car-assistant/README.md

     }
 ```

-Let’s take a quick look at what is going on in the intents.
-It includes the commands we specified earlier which are followed by “includes”, which means that the phrases listed below are the triggers of that specific command.
-Notice that, for example, in the “turn off” part we have the word **light** in parentheses and **car function** in brackets.
-It doesn’t mean that the __'“turn off”'__ command will only be triggered once the driver wants the lights turned off; it includes all the car functions that you program the app to know.

-For the purposes of this demo, we’ve listed four car functions that are listed in the “index.js” tab.
+For the purposes of this demo, we’ve listed four car functions that are listed in the “index.js” file.

 The default car settings, in this case, are that the light (and the AC) are turned off.
 The “true” part indicates a command can be performed and the “false” part shows the contrary, hence __'light: { “turn on”: true, “turn off”: false }'__.
 The same logic applies to the trunk and the windows, which are close by default.